 Adult: (in a hard, derogatory tone) You are so foolish!

 Adult: (gentle tone) You have not done this well, may be you did not understand it.
-Would you like me to explain it to you?
+Would you like to discuss this with me or someone else?

 • Principle 2: Appreciate effort